Tunji Sowande: Early life

 Tunji Sowande was born in Lagos, Nigeria, in 1912 to a well-off and musical family.
 His brother was Fela Sowande.
 His father was the Anglican priest, Emmanuel Sowande, a pioneer of church music in Lagos and a contemporary of the classical composer and organist Ekundayo Phillips.

-Tunji Sowande was educated at the CMS Anglican Grammar School in Lagos and the Yaba Higher College, where he obtained a diploma in pharmacy in about 1940.
+Sowande was educated at the CMS Anglican Grammar School in Lagos and the Yaba Higher College, where he obtained a diploma in pharmacy in about 1940.
 He worked with the public health department in Lagos as a dispensing pharmacist for a number of years.
 His contemporary was the late Adeyinka Oyekan, who was to become the Oba (king) of Lagos.
 He is said to have set up a private Pharmacy business alongside Oyekan.

-Tunji was a baritone singer, organist, and later a jazz drummer and saxophonist.
+Sowande was a baritone singer, organist, and later a jazz drummer and saxophonist.
 He played in the conservative surroundings of the Anglican Cathedral in Lagos in his spare time.

 He married in 1938 and had two children, Ayo and Tunde, who joined him in the UK, where they were educated, before returning to Nigeria as adults.

 Education in the UK

 In 1945, Sowande decided to travel to the United Kingdom to pursue a career in Law, though his personal account was more to the effect that he wanted a change of scene to pursue his musical skills, with legal studies being an adjunct to his genuine quest.

-He studied law at King's College London and took and passed the Bar Finals at Lincoln's Inn.
+He studied law at King's College London, and took and passed the Bar Finals at Lincoln's Inn.

-Sowande occupied himself primarily playing around the UK, supporting several acts both Jazz, Classical and Choral.
+Sowande occupied himself primarily playing around the UK, supporting several acts both jazz, classical and horal.
 He collaborated on live sets with several contemporaries including Johnny Dankworth, Ronnie Scott, Paul Robeson and Afro-Caribbean icons like Ambrose Campbell and Edmundo Ros.

-Sowande formed a long-standing partnership with the hugely popular pioneering Black Singer and Pianist Rita Cann, who he mentored, and was part of the group of Black Intellectuals and musicians who met at African-American musician John Payne's Regent's Park flat.
+Sowande formed a long-standing partnership with the popular pioneering Black singer and pianist Rita Cann, whom he mentored, and was part of the group of Black intellectuals and musicians who met at the flat of African-American musician John Payne in Regent's Park.

 Sowande also recorded at least one single on the Afro-Caribbean Melodisc label, the track being "Ihin Rere" and Igi T'Olorun".
-He is also reputed to have dedicated a substantial part of his musical career to playing for charity entertaining an elderly audience- as a duo with Rita Cann, travelling around the UK for this purpose.
-His other compositions including the song Ara Eyo.
+He is also reputed to have dedicated a substantial part of his musical career to playing for charity, entertaining an elderly audience, as a duo with Rita Cann, travelling around the UK for this purpose.
+His other compositions including the song "Ara Eyo".

 He was also reputed to have written several short plays.